 With the fall of the Berlin wall in 1989, the political circumstances changed again.
 The Academy of Sciences of the GDR was reorganized and some former members of the East Berlin editorial office resumed their work for Zentralblatt.
 The Heidelberg Academy, FIZ Karlsruhe, and Springer continued as editors and publisher.
 Since 1999 the European Mathematical Society has been involved in Zentralblatt as an additional editorial institution.

 The revolutionary developments in information technology and computer science enormously helped to improve Zentralblatt’s services.
 The first release of the database as an offline version on CD-ROM called CompactMATH was published in 1990.
 Soon afterwards TeX was introduced for the typesetting of complex mathematical formulas.
 The transition of Zentralblatt to a service accessible through the Internet was accomplished in 1996; the database was named MATH and subsequently renamed zbMATH.

 In 2004 all records from the Jahrbuch were digitized and incorporated as an extension to the database.
 Moreover, the complete bibliographic data of Crelle’s Journal (Journal für die reine und angewandte Mathematik) were added from its first issue of 1826.
 This makes zbMATH unique as the most comprehensive source of mathematical information from 1826 to the present.
-In 2012 Gert-Martin Greuel was appointed the new editor-in-chief of zbMATH; he has since started new initiatives with the aim of enhancing the online service.
-Since 2013 zbMATH has a new logo and look and is distributed only in electronic form.
+From 2012 to 2015 Gert-Martin Greuel was serving as editor-in-chief of zbMATH.
+This period has been marked by many substantial developments to enhance the online service; perhaps most notably, he put special emphasis on significantly improving the author database, the integration of reference data, and profile functions.
+Since 2013 zbMATH has had a new logo and look and has been distributed only in electronic form.